Avaiga/taipy-doc/docs/manuals/core/versioning/development_mode.md

 The problem is that when we run the application, we do create some entities (data nodes, tasks, scenarios, etc.).
 When re-running the application, the old entities instantiated with an old version of the configuration are most probably not compatible with the new configuration.
-During the development phase, between two runs of the application, we typically don't need to keep the data.
+During this development phase, between two runs of the application, we typically don't need to keep the data.
 On the contrary, we usually prefer to start the application on a clean state.

 In _development_ mode, Taipy deletes old entities attached to a previous development version before running the application.
 This ensures a fresh start for the application.
 When running